mik-tf/tfcloud-marketplace/README.md

 ## Documentation

-- [Setup Guide](docs/SETUP_GUIDE.md): Comprehensive guide for setting up and testing the project
-- [Auth0 Configuration Guide](docs/AUTH0_CONFIGURATION.md): Detailed instructions for setting up Auth0 authentication for cloud operators
-- [Testing Guide](docs/TESTING_GUIDE.md): Detailed instructions for testing all components of the project
+- [Project Overview](docs/overview.md): Comprehensive overview of the project goals, architecture, and roadmap
+- [Development Steps](docs/steps.md): Detailed development roadmap and current status
 - [Backend Documentation](backend/README.md): Detailed instructions on setting up and using the backend
 - [Frontend Documentation](frontend/README.md): Instructions for integrating with the backend API
-- [Usage Guide](USAGE_GUIDE.md): Comprehensive guide covering both frontend and backend usage

 ## Features